willemsiers/3DConnectFourGameServer/README.md

 ### Timeout

-TTimeouts happen in any state of a player, below is the table for approximate timeouts for each state.
+TTimeouts happen in any state of a serverPlayer, below is the table for approximate timeouts for each state.

 | State | Maximum | Action by server |
 | ----- | ------- | ---------------- |